unfrl/dug/README.md

 ### Arch

-1. A friend put dug in the AUR! [here](https://aur.archlinux.org/packages/dug-git/)
+A friend put dug in the AUR! [here](https://aur.archlinux.org/packages/dug-git/)

+### Snap

+Run `snap install unfrl-dug`

+Note: Annoying `dug` is a reserved package name and I am waiting for them to give it to me.
+In the meantime in order to run dug after installing it as specified above you should run: `unfrl-dug.dug ...`

 ### Docker